Ep.4: Friend or Foe? - Why Can't We Talk About Amanda's Mom?

 After that, David keeps returning to the Bergeron home.

 But each time he visits, Amanda's grandpa Raymond makes her go somewhere else.
+He doesn't want her to interact with David.

-My grandpa was one of those people that could read people.
+But grandpa was was one of those people that could read people, and he just from jump, he didn't like him.

-And the first couple of times he came over, he didn't even let him come inside.
+And the first couple times he came over, he didn't even let him come inside.
+Okay, stay outside and talk to him, you know.

 Eventually, at some point, David is allowed to come inside.
+Amanda's grandma, Joyce, invites him in to chat.

-David brings Joyce newspaper clippings with updates on the case.
+David brings Joyce newspaper clippings with updates on the case, new rewards offered, new possible connections.

 But Amanda recalls Raymond still refuses to speak with David or let Amanda interact with him much.

+Despite this, David sends Amanda holiday cards.
 So it's a teddy bear holding a heart and it says, Happy Valentine's Day.

 And then the inside says, a Valentine's greeting for you from me, as warm as a great big hug would be.
+Have a happy day.

 And then David wrote, and please don't ever forget that I think about and love you forever.
+Love always, David, and very happy Valentine.

 I knew I had another,

-like a note from him before, and he had sent me a picture of himself when he started driving 18-wheelers.
+like a note from him before, and he had sent me a picture of himself when he started driving 18 wheelers.
+He sent me a picture of that.

 That's all I remember, though.

 Amanda remembers another time when David slipped an envelope under the door.
+On it, he had written.

 For Amanda.

 Inside the envelope was a gold necklace.
+My mom's necklace

 that he supposedly just found in the car, is what he said.
+But my mom always had that necklace on.

+It's not just Amanda's memory.
 I have found at least six pictures of Renee wearing this necklace.

 It looks to be a favorite of hers.
+And then another time,

 he came in for Christmas because he bought me a bicycle.

+A 10-speed pink and gray bicycle, you know, with the swirly handles.
 David's visits are regular enough that Joyce buys him a Christmas present every year.

-It was a carton of Winston cigarettes.
+It was a carton of Winston cigarettes and then one year he never came

-And then he never came again.
+and then he never came again.

 He just stopped coming.